The Big Bang (1987 film)

 The Big Bang, also known as Le Big-Bang, is an adult animated science fiction comedy film, originally released in 1987 by 20th Century Fox in France and Entertainment Film Distributors, Ltd in the United Kingdom.
-The UK version was written by English satirist Tony Hendra, who was also the voice director.
+The original English version was written by satirist Tony Hendra, who was also the voice director, while the French version was written by Guy Lionel and directed by Jean Droze.

 Plot

 In 1995, World War III begins by accident when a hitman uses an miniature nuclear weapon in a hit which destroys Sicily; Italy mistakes the blast for nuclear terrorism and annihilates Libya, which destroys Israel.
 Africa bombs Germany, which in turn attacks France.
 Luxembourg bombs England.
 Sweden destroys itself.
 The Russians decide to liquidate the Americans, who in turn unleash their nuclear fleet, leaving only two continents on the verge of World War IV.
 In the north, America and Russia merge, containing a mutated strain of males, forming the USSSR.
 In the south, all that is left of womankind retreat to their territory of Vaginia.
 The armies of these two nations are soon at odds with each other as they perfect their most destructive weapons capable of destroying the universe.

 The Council of the Universe, fearing for everyone's safety, appoints Fred Hero, a retired superhero now working as a garbageman to diplomatically calm the situation down.
 He is given a powerful light bulb that makes him invincible.
 Fred firsts starts off with the USSSR and tries to persuade the nation's leader, the Comrade-In-Chief, to get rid of all of the bombs.
 The Comrade-In-Chief sees Fred as a lunatic and whispers to his three minions to fetch the guards.
 While he is waiting, The Comrade-In-Chief explains to Fred that all of the men lost their asses during World War III.
 The women were safe underground.
 When the war was over, and the women came back up and saw the men without their asses, they just laughed.
 The Comrade-In-Chief plans to destroy Vaginia with their weapon "The Big One" - a missile shaped like a penis.
 After the history lesson, Fred accidentally meets and promptly falls in love with the nation's female mascot, Liberty.
 Fred escapes the Comrade's lair with Liberty.
 When they are finally alone, Fred wishes to marry Liberty, but Liberty finds out that Fred is married.
 Liberty is shocked and decides to return to the Comrade.